 The most important part was I was not condoning this in anyway and all perpertrators should be punished to fit the crime.
 I was merely pointing out that there would be no adverse physical affects from this according to the Fact Checking‘ I had made from two verified sources the BJO & BBC, links below:

 I can see how serious pointing a laser at an aircraft can be to the aviation authority and it can be deemed as an act of terrorism and I certainly do not condone it.

 Laser pointers can be distracting to pilots!

-It seems to be a craze or fad for idiots to laser.
-Perhaps the powers that be should educate people about the stupidity with social awareness and media amplification that pointing lasers at aircraft is wrong on all levels, regardless if it affects a pilot or not.
-I can see that lasers pointers can be distracting. https://www.laserpointersafety.com/laser-hazards_aircraft/laser-hazards_aircraft.html
+It seems to be a craze or fad for idiots to laser aircraft.
+Perhaps the powers that be should educate people in the masses about STUPIDITY with social awareness and media amplification that pointing lasers at aircraft is wrong on all levels, regardless if it affects a pilot or not.
+I can see that lasers pointers can be distracting and potenially dangerous. https://www.laserpointersafety.com/laser-hazards_aircraft/laser-hazards_aircraft.html

 I personally think that laser pointers should be banned from the public and only used and sold to businesses and higher education institutes.
 I also believe fireworks should also be banned for sale to the public or the public need a license.
 Fireworks should only be sold to organisations for public events or people with firework licenses.